 I purposely wished to separate wide-angle zoom lenses from prime lenses.
 You will then choose one or the other according to your photographic practice, but also to what you want to shoot.
 Even if zooms offer a greater versatility, choosing a wide-angle fixed focal length will allow you to get larger apertures and sometimes better image quality.

-Here are the 10 lenses that I recommend (5 zooms and 5 fixed focal lengths) and that I consider the best for a full frame Sony camera.
+Here are all wide-angle/ultra wide-angle lenses that I recommend (zooms and prime) that I consider the best for a full frame Sony camera.

 If you want to go in more detail, I suggest you take a look at our complete page listing and detailing all the lenses available for the Sony FE mount.
 You will find there all the wide-angle lenses mentioned below (fixed and zoom).